When eBay asked users to change their passwords on Tuesday, it set off a firestorm of speculation. We don’t know much beyond the fact that a cyber

 While eBay sorts through the details for members -- which include millions of buyers and sellers who conducted $205 billion worth of business in 2013 -- many enterprises are left wondering who’s next and what more they can do to avoid becoming the next technology news headline.

-We caught up with TK Keanini, CTO at network security firm Lancope, to get his take on what the eBay breach really means in the context of enterprise security.
+We caught up with TK Keanini, CTO at network firm Lancope, to get his take on what the eBay really means in the context of enterprise security.
 He told us this is an unfortunate event but the reality is that all companies need to be ready for it to happen.

 “Some companies are more ready than others.
 For example, eBay should programmatically force a reset of all passwords because just asking nicely will be ignored by too many,” Keanini said.
 “They also should offer a two-factor authentication method as others have done.
 All of these things help raise the cost to attackers.”

 How to Guard Your Company